“After I realized that my recovery was not going to happen overnight, I cried myself to sleep for a month…” ~Mary B.

-Mary B. had an Arterio-Venous-Malformation (AVM), more commonly known as a brain bleed.
+Mary B. had an Arterio-Venous-Malformation (AVM), more commonly known as a brain bleed – a kind of stroke.
 Her life changed in an instant.
 One minute she was getting ready for school as the acting principal of Hood School in Lynn, Massachusetts, and the next she was getting rushed to MGH by ambulance.

 Mary had a six-hour, life-saving brain surgery to stop the bleeding.
 For 2 1/2 weeks, she was in the Intensive Care Unit at Mass.
 General Hospital.
 When she came out of it, she couldn’t feel the right side of her body.
 Initial conversations at the hospital consisted of shaking her head up and down for “yes,” and side-to-side for “no.” By the time she left Mass.
 General to rehab at Spaulding Hospital Boston, she had graduated to spoken “yes” and “no” responses.

-Four years later, we caught up with Mary to see how she had progressed.
-Mary took advantage of numerous therapy tools in order to regain her speech and problem solving skills.
-One tool that Mary used to help her recovery was Constant Therapy.
+Four years later, we caught up with Mary to see how she had progressed with her stroke recovery.
+Mary took advantage of numerous stroke therapy tools in order to regain her speech and problem solving skills.
+One tool that Mary used to help her stroke recovery was Constant Therapy.

 Q) How would you describe your life prior to your event?